 A “student of the game,” Lucore hopes to continue excelling as a coach and teacher while obtaining knowledge through instructing others.

 He remains active in his professional organizations, which include the American Football Coaches Association (AFCA) and the California Association of Directors of Activities (CADA).

 In addition, this Chicago Bears fan enjoys golfing and spending time with family.

-Lucore received his Bachelor of Arts in Physical Education, Health, Recreation and Dance from Whittier in 1996 and obtained his Clear Teaching Credential from National University in 2002.
-He and his wife, Vicki, reside in Grand Terrace with their four children.
+Lucore received his Bachelor of Arts in Physical Education, Health, Recreation, and Dance from Whittier in 1996 and obtained his Clear Teaching Credential from National University in 2002.
+He and his wife, Vicki, reside in East Highland with their four children.